-The information in the original announcements that relates to metallurgical testwork in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is based on, based on and fairly represents information and supporting documentation compiled by Mr Philip Jones, who is a Member of the AusIMM and AIG.
+The information in the original announcements that relates to these metallurgical testwork in relation to the Paulsens East Iron Ore Project (Pilbara, Western Australia) is based on, based on and fairly represents information and supporting documentation compiled by Mr Philip Jones, who is a Member of the AusIMM and AIG.
 Mr Jones is an independent contractor to Strike Resources Limited.
 The information that relates to Processing and Metallurgy is based on the work done by ALS Metallurgy Iron Ore Technical Centre (ALS IOTC) on a bulk sample collected under the direction of Mr Jones and fairly represents the information compiled by him from the ALS IOTC testwork report.
-Mr Jones has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves' (the JORC Code).
+Mr Jones has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the JORC Code.
 Mr Jones consents to the inclusion in this document of the matters based on his information in the form and context in which it appears.